 It is recommended that the baseline, or distance between the base station used to record the PPK and the aircraft, be within 10km. the base station file used for PPK process must contain the entire LiDAR scan flight duration.

-Make sure that the renamed base station reference file is located in the same directory as the raw LiDAR data folder.
-Next, import the raw LiDAR data folder into DJI Terra and begin the process.
-DJI Terra will automatically read the base station reference file and initiate the PPK process with the PPK base station reference.
+3. Ensure that the renamed base station reference file is placed in the same directory as the raw LiDAR data folder.
+Once this is set up, import the raw LiDAR data folder into DJI Terra to begin processing.
+DJI Terra will automatically detect the base station reference file and initiate the PPK process using this reference data.